 - lost benefits from the death, (e.g., insurance, retirement, etc.)

 - mental anguish suffered by the survivor(s) of the decedent

 ..... including the loss of care, protection and/or guidance that would have been received from the decedent.

 It's also worth considering that in certain circumstances punitive damages may also be awarded dependent on the facts of the case however, these damages are only awarded when intended to punish a wrongdoer(s) and to prevent them from harming others again.

 Contact Our Florida Wrongful Death Attorneys Today

 With decades of experience helping injury victims, our team of highly skilled attorneys have won hundreds of millions of dollars in verdicts and settlements and we proudly serve residents throughout Florida including:

-If you would prefer to start immediately, simply fill out and submit the "Free Case Review" form located at the top of this page.
+If you would prefer to start immediately, simply fill out and submit the "Free Case Evaluation" form located at the top of this page.